PeaceTechGroup/PeaceTechGroup.github.io/contact.md

 Alternatively, you can email us at: peacetechgroup<span>&#64;</span>gmail<i>&#46;</i>com

 Your contact details will be used to enable us to reply to your message.
-We won't sign you up to mailing lists without your permission.
+We will only sign you up to our mailing list if you opt-in below.

 <form action="https://formspree.io/f/xayvrbyy" method="POST">
   <label>